open-edge-insights/eii-tools/VideoProfiler/README.md

 2. With the above pre-requisite done, please run the below to command:
     ```sh
-        python3 eis_builder.py -f ./video-streaming.yml
+        python3 eii_builder.py -f ./video-streaming.yml
     ```

-## EIS Video Profiler modes
+## EII Video Profiler modes

-    By default the EIS Video Profiler supports two modes, which are 'fps' & 'monitor' mode.
+    By default the EII Video Profiler supports two modes, which are 'fps' & 'monitor' mode.

 1. FPS mode

-    Enabled by setting the 'mode' key in [config](./config.json) to 'fps', this mode calculates the frames per second of any EIS module by subscribing to that module's respective stream.
+    Enabled by setting the 'mode' key in [config](./config.json) to 'fps', this mode calculates the frames per second of any EII module by subscribing to that module's respective stream.
     ```sh
         "mode": "fps"
     ```